Kurento/kurento/source/mastering/kurento_protocol.rst

 Error Response messages
 -----------------------

-When an *RPC call* is made the server replies with a *Response message*.
-In the case of an error response, the *Response message* will contain the following
+When an *RPC call* is made the server replies with a *response* message.
+In the case of an error response, the *response* message will contain the following
 members:

 -  **jsonrpc**: a string specifying the version of the JSON-RPC protocol.
 It must be exactly "2.0".
--  **id**: this member is mandatory and it must match the value of the *id* member in the *Request message*.
-If there was an error in detecting the *id* in the *Request message* (e.g. Parse Error/Invalid Request), it equals to null.
+-  **id**: this member is mandatory and it must match the value of the *id* member in the *request* message.
+If there was an error in detecting the *id* in the *request* message (e.g. *Parse Error/Invalid Request*), it equals to null.
 -  **error**: an message describing the error through the following members: